varshitmanepalli/Iris-Dataset-Model-Web-Deployment-using-Flask/README.md

 # Iris-Dataset-Model-Web-Deployment-using-Flask
-we outline the process of developing and deploying a machine learning model to predict the species of iris flowers based on their physical characteristics.
+In this Repository, we outline the process of developing and deploying a machine learning model to predict the species of iris flowers based on their physical characteristics.
+The iris dataset, a classic in the field of machine learning, consists of 150 samples across three species, with four features each: sepal length, sepal width, petal length, and petal width.
+A logistic regression model, chosen for its efficacy in binary and multiclass classification problems, was trained using this dataset.

+The goal of this project is not only to train a model with high predictive accuracy but also to deploy this model into a production-like environment using a Flask web application.
+This enables end-users to make predictions through a simple web interface.
+The Flask framework was chosen for its simplicity and efficiency in creating lightweight web services.
+By the end of this document, the reader will be familiar with the complete workflow which includes data preprocessing, model training, serialization of the trained model, and deployment using Flask within a virtual environment in Visual Studio Code.